Car strikes bike safety advocate hours after she discussed traffic safety with Berkeley officials

 Three sections of streets were barricaded off on one side on Ninth street from Hearst Avenue to Dwight Way, Russell Street from Adeline to Mabel streets, and Addison Street from Sacramento to Grant streets.

 Cars were not completely prohibited.
-The streets had barriers at one end and signs that said, “Watch for pedestrians and bikes/consider other routes.”
+The streets have barriers in some places that say “Do Not Enter” and signs that said, “Watch for pedestrians and bikes/consider other routes.”
 The speed limit was set at 15 mph.

 “This collision was a design and engineering failure – not just the product of dangerous driving,” according to the Walk Bike Berkeley statement.
 “Ninth at Channing is the intersection of two bicycle boulevards.
 We call on the city to finish its 20+-year-old, but still incomplete, bicycle boulevard network.
 The city should start by adding long-overdue traffic calming features along the entire length of 9th Street, a street designated as a “bicycle-priority street” but designed with a width that encourages motorists to drive at highway speed.”

-Other cities, including Oakland and San Francisco, have made it more difficult for cars to travel on their similar Healthy Streets program by adding “No Through Traffic” signs, said Ben Gerhardstein, who is part of Walk Bike Berkeley’s coordinating committee.
+Other cities, including Oakland and San Francisco, have more effectively limited car travel on their similar Healthy Streets program by adding “No Through Traffic” signs, said Ben Gerhardstein, who is part of Walk Bike Berkeley’s coordinating committee.

-Erbe and Gerhardstein had just been in a meeting with city transportation staff hours before the collision.
+Erbe, Gerhardstein and Lisa Lutzker, another member of the Walke Bike Berkeley coordinating committee had just been in a meeting with city transportation staff hours before the collision.
 The group has been frustrated with Berkeley’s upkeep of the Healthy Streets program.
 Signs and barriers on the Russell and Ninth street segments have regularly been vandalized or hit, said Gerhardstein.
 The Addison segment has been the most successful, he said.

 Berkeleyside has reached out to the city for comment.